venbarc/Image-to-text-nextjs/README.md

 ### Step 3: Extract Text
 - Click the **"Extract Text"** button
-- Wait for the OCR processing to complete
+- Wait for the Ai processing to complete
 - The app will automatically scroll to show your results

 ### Step 4: Use Your Text